logo

 Colorado Christian University

-At Colorado Christian University (CCU), undergraduate students can complete an online Bachelor of Science (BS) in Applied Psychology with an emphasis in Clinical Counseling.
-The BS degree is a 120-credit program, including a general education core, and introduces students to psychological theories of human development and behavioral health.
-Students in this program may be eligible for CCU’s dual degree option, which combines the BS with a CACREP-accredited Master of Arts (MA) in Clinical Mental Health Counseling.
-The MA is available online, as well as at the Lakewood and Colorado Springs campuses.
-The degree curriculum combines a faith-based framework with the coursework requirements to become a Licensed Professional Counselor (LPC) in Colorado.
+At Colorado Christian University (CCU), undergraduate students can complete an online Bachelor of Arts (BA) in Applied Psychology with an emphasis in Clinical Counseling.
+The BA degree is a 120-credit program, including a general education core, and introduces students to psychological theories of human development and behavioral health.
+Students in this program may be eligible for CCU’s dual degree option, which combines the BA with a CACREP-accredited Master of Arts (MA) in Clinical Mental Health Counseling.
+The MA is available either fully online or partially online in a hybrid format with classes offered at the Lakewood and Colorado Springs campuses.
+The degree curriculum offers two optional program emphases in either Marriage and Family Therapy or Substance Disorders and combines a faith-based framework with the coursework requirements to become a Licensed Professional Counselor (LPC) in Colorado.
 Students who are not in the dual degree program can complete the MA degree requirements in two and a half years.
+CCU also offers a 60-credit MA in School Counseling that is available online only and includes three mandatory in-person residencies.
+Students may be able to complete the MA in School Counseling in as few as 30 months and will be prepared to begin seeking licensure as a school counselor in Colorado.

 University of Colorado-Denver

 The University of Colorado-Denver (CU-Denver) offers a hybrid Master of Arts (MA) in Counseling with three CACREP-accredited tracks in Clinical Mental Health; School Counseling; and Couple and Family Counseling/Therapy.
-In the MA program, students must complete 63 credits through a combination of on-campus and online courses.
+Both the Clinical Mental Health and School counseling tracks are comprised of 63 credits, while the Couple and Family Counseling/Therapy track is a 54-credit program that must be completed through a combination of on-campus and online courses.
 On-campus courses are typically offered in late afternoons, evenings, and weekends to accommodate working professionals.
-Students in all three tracks are able to meet the coursework requirements to become a Licensed Professional Counselor (LPC) in Colorado depending on the courses taken.
-Additionally, MA in School Counseling students will meet the requirements to become a school counselor and an MA in Couple and Family Counseling/Therapy students will meet Colorado’s coursework requirements for the Licensed Marriage and Family Therapist (LMFT) license.
+Students in all three tracks are able to meet the coursework requirements to become Licensed Professional Counselors (LPCs) in Colorado depending on the courses taken.
+Additionally, MA in School Counseling students will meet the requirements to become school counselors, and MA in Couple and Family Counseling/Therapy students will meet Colorado’s coursework requirements for the Licensed Marriage and Family Therapist (LMFT) license.

 References: